• Home

 • Steel-cut oats: Steel-cut oats, also called Scottish or Irish oats, are the least processed form of oat grains.
 These oats are created when a full oat groat (the large grain) is sliced into pieces with steel.
 This leaves much of the bran intact.
 Steel-cut oats time the longest time to cook.
 They’re great for cooking in a slow-cooker.

-If you forgot to make the oats the night before you can pop them in the microwave for 1 and 1/2 to 2 minutes and they’ll be ready to eat.
+If you forget to make the oats the night before, you can pop them in the microwave for 2 minutes or so and they’ll be ready to eat.

 You can add jam, jelly, peanut butter, fruit, and cinnamon when preparing the oats at night.
 For nuts, granola, dried fruit, etc add these ingredients just before you eat.